 At Carthage, you’ll have the opportunity to learn about others’ experiences through the many lectures and presentations held on-campus and virtually throughout the year.
+Recent speakers include:

 The religion major at Carthage is flexible, making it easy to combine with a major in another discipline.
 Many students choose to double-major in religion and another subject or add a religion minor to their educational focus.
 A professional in just about any field can benefit from a religion major.
 Students studying religion at Carthage receive rigorous training in thinking clearly about complex human issues and multicultural study, which can make anyone into a more effective lawyer, teacher, politician, business person, artist, psychologist, actor, social worker, physician, historian, or scientist.

 Religion professors invite students to propose independent research or reading programs at any time during the year.
 The sponsoring professor can help the student craft such a project into a course taken for credit toward the religion major or minor program.
 All such independent study courses are designated under one of two course numbers, depending on the degree of challenge, and the specific title will appear on the student’s future transcripts.
 Here are some recent examples:

 - Church of England Worship in Sixteenth-Century London

 - Israeli Judaism

 - Religion and Society

 - Religious Rites of Passage